ansari-inc/0xtakeshi.github.io/docs/frameworks/vendor_risk.md

 ## Tools and Frameworks for Vendor Risk Monitoring

 Continuous oversight requires both structure and scalability.
-Risk professionals rely on standardized tools to streamline the assessment process throughout the vendor lifecycle:
+You must rely on standardized tools to streamline the assessment process throughout the vendor lifecycle:

 * **Risk Questionnaires:** Tools like the Standardized Information Gathering (SIG) Questionnaire allow organizations to consistently evaluate a vendor's cybersecurity, compliance, and operational controls.
 * **Inherent Risk Rating:** This process helps identify and prioritize vendors based on their inherent exposure level and potential business impact, ensuring high-risk relationships receive the deepest scrutiny.